microsoft/distance-learner/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please write to achetan40 [at] gmail [dot] com.
+For help and questions about using this project, please write to nkwatra [at] microsoft [dot] com.

 ## Microsoft Support Policy